Voice Disorders

 Expert Diagnosis

 Your care begins with a comprehensive voice evaluation.
-We use advanced equipment and testing techniques to identify whether you have a voice disorders and, if so, recommend appropriate treatment.
+We use advanced equipment and testing techniques to identify whether you have a voice disorder and, if so, we recommend appropriate treatment.

 A Team of Specialists

-You will receive coordinated care from a team that includes laryngologists and speech pathologists with advanced training in evaluating and treating the full range of voice and swallowing problems.
+You will receive coordinated care from a team that includes laryngologists and speech pathologists.
+Our providers have advanced training in evaluating and treating the full range of voice and swallowing problems.

 Coordinated Care